precice/precice.github.io/content/tutorials/tutorials.md

 - [Turek-Hron FSI3](tutorials-turek-hron-fsi3.html): The well-known fluid-structure interaction benchmark, with OpenFOAM and deal.II.
 Nutils participants are also available.
 - [Volume-coupled diffusion](tutorials-volume-coupled-diffusion.html): An experimental volume coupling scenario, with two FEniCS solvers.
 - [Volume-coupled flow](tutorials-volume-coupled-flow.html): An experimental volume coupling scenario, coupling a source term coded in Nutils with a flow in OpenFOAM.
+- [Wolf-sheep-grass model with soil creep](tutorials-wolf-sheep-soil-creep.html): An agent-based wolf-sheep-grass model in MESA coupled with a soil creep model in Landlab.

 ## Community projects